 13. Only three films have won all of the "Big Five" Academy Award categories: "It Happened One Night" (1934), "One Flew Over the Cuckoo's Nest" (1975), and "The Silence of the Lambs" (1991).
 The "Big Five" categories are: Best Picture, Best Director, Best Actor, Best Actress, and Best Screenplay (either adapted or original).

 14. In 1940, the LA Times broke the Academy's embargo and published the names of all the Oscar winners prior to the ceremony.
 As a result, the Academy introduced the sealed envelope tradition that's still used today.

-15. The legendary Alfred Hitchcock was nominated five times for Best Director, but never took home the Oscar.16.
-"Ben-Hur" (1959), "Titanic" (1997), and "The Lord of the Rings: The Return of the King" (2003) (above) are the most successful films in Oscar history, each winning a whopping 11 Oscars.
+15. The legendary Alfred Hitchcock was nominated five times for Best Director, but never took home the Oscar.
+In 1968, though, he took home the Irving J. Thalberg memorial award.
+His acceptance speech consisted of two words: "Thank you."
+16. "Ben-Hur" (1959), "Titanic" (1997), and "The Lord of the Rings: The Return of the King" (2003) (above) are the most successful films in Oscar history, each winning a whopping 11 Oscars.
 "Return of the King" is the only one to win every award for which it was nominated.